 Accelerating Measurement within Impact Investing: Five Critical Lessons

+This case study shares five valuable lessons for impact investors and enterprises to strengthen their impact measurement practices.
+The case is based on experiences testing an impact measurement framework with social enterprises in Nicaragua, Brazil and Peru.
+The case provides recommendations to improve the impact measurement practices of investors, as well as the enterprises they support.
 For investors, creating a standardized set of indicators to be shared across enterprises is beneficial for aggregating data, using resources efficiently, and facilitating shared learnings across their network of investees.
-For investees, impact measurement can expose vulnerabilities along the value chain that affect enterprise objectives to facilitate better management of business challenges, such as turnover and client loyalty.
+For investees, impact measurement can expose vulnerabilities along the value chain that affect an enterprise, such as turnover and client loyalty.